-A frequent recitalist, she has performed at the opening of the Cézanne Exhibition at the Courtauld Gallery (Somerset House, London); the Graham Johnson Concert Series at the Guildhall School of Music; the Tour Vagabonde in Paris; and the Oxford Lieder Festival Masterclasses with Julius Drake and Roger Vignoles.
-She was featured as the soprano soloist in Mozart’s Requiem and performed the Exsultate Jubilate solo motet with the Beccles Music Festival in England in 2012.
+A frequent recitalist, she has performed at the Courtauld Gallery at Somerset House in London; the Graham Johnson Concert Series at the Guildhall School of Music; and the Oxford Lieder Festival masterclasses with Julius Drake and Roger Vignoles.
+As well as her recent performance at the Maison de la Radio, Faustine was a featured soloist at the Bibliothèque Nationale de France for Radio France Musique.

-Ms. de Monès is the recipient of career development grants from the Williamson Foundation for Music and the Meyer Foundation, as well as scholarships from City University of London and patrons Dr. Michael Shipley and Philip Rudge.
+Faustine is the recipient of career development grants from the Williamson Foundation for Music and the Meyer Foundation, as well as scholarships from City University of London and patrons Dr. Michael Shipley and Philip Rudge.
 She also received an Encouragement Award from the Shuyler Foundation for Career Bridges in 2014.

 She earned a first-class bachelor’s degree with distinction from the Guildhall School of Music and Drama in London and her MM and Artist Diploma in Opera Performance at Mannes College of Music in New York, where she was the recipient of the Alice E. Adams Opera Scholarship and the Presidential Scholarship awards.